-While there are many harmless and common spiders in Virginia, there are also several species of dangerous spiders in Virginia that live near and can invade the inside of homes.
-It is important to be aware of these species so that you can protect yourself and your family from their venomous bites.
+While there are many harmless and common spiders in Virginia, there are also several dangerous spiders in Virginia that live near and can invade the inside of homes.
+It is important to be aware of these species so that you can protect yourself and your family from their poisonous bites.

 The two most common poisonous spiders in Virginia are:

 Brown recluse spiders have a round body and long legs.
 They grow to be ¼ to ½ of an inch in length.
 They can be a light brown to dark brown color and have a unique violin-shaped pattern on the top of their body.
 They have three pairs of eyes that are arranged in a semi-circle.
 These spiders are very shy and reclusive.
 They build their webs in quiet, secluded areas like closets, attics, and basements.
 Brown recluses are very common in Virginia.